 But this is a huge underestimate of the scale of the problem, because if civilisation ends, then we give up our entire future too.

 Most people want to leave a better world for their grandchildren, and most also think we should have some concern for future generations more broadly.
 There could be many more people having great lives in the future than there are people alive today, and we should have some concern for their interests.
-There’s a possibility the human civilization could last for millions of years, so when we consider the impact of the risks on future generations, the stakes are millions of times higher – for good or evil.
+There’s a possibility that human civilisation could last for millions of years, so when we consider the impact of the risks on future generations, the stakes are millions of times higher — for good or evil.
 As Carl Sagan wrote on the costs of nuclear war in Foreign Affairs:

 A nuclear war imperils all of our descendants, for as long as there will be humans.
-Even if the population remains static, with an average lifetime of the order of 100 years, over a typical time period for the biological evolution of a successful species (roughly ten million years), we are talking about some 500 trillion people yet to come.
+Even if the population remains static, with an average lifetime of the order of 100 years, over a typical time period for the biological evolution of a successful species (roughly 10 million years), we are talking about some 500 trillion people yet to come.
 By this criterion, the stakes are one million times greater for extinction than for the more modest nuclear wars that kill “only” hundreds of millions of people.
 There are many other possible measures of the potential loss–including culture and science, the evolutionary history of the planet, and the significance of the lives of all of our ancestors who contributed to the future of their descendants.
 Extinction is the undoing of the human enterprise.

 We’re glad the Romans didn’t let humanity go extinct, since it means that all of modern civilisation has been able to exist.
 We think we owe a similar responsibility to the people who will come after us, assuming (as we believe) that they are likely to lead fulfilling lives.
 It would be reckless and unjust to endanger their existence just to make ourselves better off in the short-term.

 It’s not just that there might be more people in the future.
 As Sagan also pointed out, no matter what you think is of value, there is potentially a lot more of it in the future.
 Future civilisation could create a world without need or want, and make mindblowing intellectual and artistic achievements.
 We could build a far more just and virtuous society.
-And there’s no in-principle reason why civilisation couldn’t reach other planets, of which there are some 100 billion in our galaxy.27 If we let civilisation end, then none of this can ever happen.
+And there’s no in-principle reason why civilisation couldn’t reach other planets, of which there are some 100 billion in our galaxy.25 If we let civilisation end, then none of this can ever happen.

 We’re unsure whether this great future will really happen, but that’s all the more reason to keep civilisation going so we have a chance to find out.
 Failing to pass on the torch to the next generation might be the worst thing we could ever do.